 Meeting location: Hilton Garden Inn, 500 York Rd Niagara-on-the-Lake.
 Scheduled from 11 a.m. - 4 p.m.

 The group will tour woodlots with different management goals.
-The stops will include Woodend Conservation Area, Heartland Forest and Walker Quarry Woodlot.
+The stops will include Woodend Conservation Area, Heartland Forest and Vineland Woodlot.
 With sweeping vistas of Lake Ontario and the escarpment slopes, Woodend is considered to have been an observation point during the War of 1812.
 Heartland Forest is situated on over 200 acres that includes 4 kms of easy access trails meandering through grasslands, wetlands and the largest stand of Carolinian Forest in the Niagara Peninsula.
-Our tour will conclude at the Walker Quarry Woodlot which has the most management of the three sites.
+Our tour will conclude at the Vineland Quarry Woodlot which has the most management of the three sites.
 The group will spend approximately one hour at each stop.
 The tour will proceed rain or shine, so dress for the weather.
 Boots are recommended.
 Bussing will depend on numbers.
 Lunch is provided in the price of registration.

 Option 2: "Legal Vices"

 Meeting location: Niagara College, 135 Taylor Road (Hwy 89 exit from QEW) at the Student Commons, just inside the Courtyard Entrance.
 Scheduled from 12:00 p.m. - 4 p.m.